 Example:

-Let us take an example to illustrate the Squirrel Simulation in C++.
+Let's consider a scenario to demonstrate the Squirrel Simulation in C++.

 #include <iostream>